9 in 10 Yale-NUS graduates employed within six months

-SINGAPORE - Nine in 10 Yale-NUS graduates found jobs within six months of completing their final examinations, with those who hold a Bachelor of Science with Honours degree earning a median gross salary of $5,350.
+Nine in 10 Yale-NUS graduates found jobs within six months of completing their final examinations, with those who hold a Bachelor of Science with Honours degree earning gross median salaries of $5,350.

 Among NUS graduates, newly minted lawyers and doctors and those with computing degrees earned the most, with starting salaries also around the $5,000 mark.
 Those in more general fields, such as sciences or the arts, had lower salaries - especially if they did not do an honours degree.

-In the statement on Saturday, Yale-NUS said graduates who hold a Bachelor of Arts with Honours degree earned a median gross starting salary of $3,890.
+In the statement yesterday, Yale-NUS said graduates who hold a Bachelor of Arts with Honours degree earned a median gross starting salary of $3,890.

-All its graduates secured jobs in a variety of fields, including information technology, consulting, financial services, education and the public sector.
+All its graduates secured jobs in a variety of fields, including IT, consulting, financial services, education and the public sector.

 In total, 147 of the liberal arts college's 187 fresh graduates took part in the annual joint graduate employment survey, details of which were released on Friday.

-The survey of 11,800 people found that fewer students who graduated last year managed to secure full-time jobs.
+The survey of 11,800 people found that fewer students who graduated last year managed to secure a full-time job.

-Those in less specialised fields felt the impact of the Covid-19 pandemic more, while those in courses that were more focused - such as IT and health sciences - were deemed to be of a higher priority for hiring.
+Those in less specialised fields felt the impact of the pandemic more, while those in courses that were more focused - such as IT and health sciences - were in higher demand.

 Yale-NUS College president Tan Tai Yong said his college's cohort of graduates has shown resilience against the challenges, such as having their final semester disrupted by the coronavirus and entering the working world at the height of the pandemic.